pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/authenticate.md

 <!-- toc -->

 Your users can authenticate themselves using any [authenticator](authenticators.md) registered to them.
-Authentication is done through an [AuthenticationHandler](AuthenticationHandler.md).
+Authentication is done via an [AuthenticationHandler](AuthenticationHandler.md).
 If a user is already authenticated, the `onSuccess` handler will be called immediately.

 ## `onegini.user.authenticate`